Pulkovo permanent GNSS station PULK

 Atmospheric pressure loading is subtracted from the time series.

-Vertical bars show the 1-sigma uncertainty in the position estimates.
+Vertical error bars show 1-sigma uncertainty in the position estimates.

 Average uncertainty for last month is σN = 1.1 mm, σE = 0.7 mm, σH = 1.5 mm.